-"It is the choice of weapon and the force used against Allan Dale that, the prosecution say, mean we can be sure this was attempted murder and that Lewis Dale intended to kill Allan."'TV for drugs'
+"It is the choice of weapon and the force used against Allan Dale that, the prosecution say, mean we can be sure this was attempted murder and that Lewis Dale intended to kill Allan."

 When Irene Dale shouted out, he broke off the attack and went round the bed to repeatedly stab his grandmother as she lay under the duvet, Mr Strong told the court.

 Mr Strong said her husband then barricaded himself in the room and called the police.
 Meanwhile, the defendant took a TV from the house, which Mr Strong said he was going to exchange for M-Cat, from a drug dealer.

 Armed police arrested Mr Dale in Hull city centre later that night, the court heard.

 A blood test taken after his detention indicated he had taken mephedrone and cocaine.

 Mr Strong said: "This wasn't psychosis.
 It was drug related.
 It was all bound up with Lewis Dale's wish and desire to obtain more drugs for himself - selfishness."

 Andrew Robertson QC, defending, asked Allan Dale about his relationship with his grandson, which he said was "very good".